-Instructor: Sangiovanni-Vincentelli Formerly known as: Electrical Engineering C249/Civil and Environmental Engineering C289 Also listed as: CIV ENG C289 Embedded System Design: Modeling, Analysis, and Synthesis: Read Less [-] EL ENG C261 Medical Imaging Signals and Systems 4 Units Offered through: Electrical Engin and Computer Sci Terms offered: Fall 2018, Fall 2017, Fall 2016 Biomedical imaging is a clinically important application of engineering, applied mathematics, physics, and medicine.
+Instructor: Sangiovanni-Vincentelli Formerly known as: Electrical Engineering C249/Civil and Environmental Engineering C289 Also listed as: CIV ENG C289 Embedded System Design: Modeling, Analysis, and Synthesis: Read Less [-] EL ENG C261 Medical Imaging Signals and Systems 4 Units Offered through: Electrical Engin and Computer Sci Terms offered: Fall 2019, Fall 2018, Fall 2017 Biomedical imaging is a clinically important application of engineering, applied mathematics, physics, and medicine.
 In this course, we apply linear systems theory and basic physics to analyze X-ray imaging, computerized tomography, nuclear medicine, and MRI.
 We cover the basic physics and instrumentation that characterizes medical image as an ideal perfect-resolution image blurred by an impulse response.
 This material could prepare the student for a career in designing new medical imaging systems that reliably detect small tumors or infarcts.
-Medical Imaging Signals and Systems: Read More [+] Medical Imaging Signals and Systems: Read More [+] Objectives Outcomes Course Objectives: • understand how 2D impulse response or 2D spatial frequency transfer function (or Modulation Transfer Function) allow one to quantify the spatial resolution of an imaging system. - understand 2D sampling requirements to avoid aliasing - understand 2D filtered backprojection reconstruction from projections based on the projection-slice theorem of Fourier Transforms - understand the concept of image reconstruction as solving a mathematical inverse problem. - understand the limitations of poorly conditioned inverse problems and noise amplification - understand how diffraction can limit resolution---but not for the imaging systems in this class - understand the hardware components of an X-ray imaging scanner - understand the physics and hardware limits to spatial resolution of an X-ray imaging system - understand tradeoffs between depth, contrast, and dose for X-ray sources - understand resolution limits for CT scanners - understand how to reconstruct a 2D CT image from projection data using the filtered backprojection algorithm - understand the hardware and physics of Nuclear Medicine scanners - understand how PET and SPECT images are created using filtered backprojection - understand resolution limits of nuclear medicine scanners - understand MRI hardware components, resolution limits and image reconstruction via a 2D FFT - understand how to construct a medical imaging scanner that will achieve a desired spatial resolution specification.
-Student Learning Outcomes: • students will be tested for their understanding of the key concepts above - undergraduate students will apply to graduate programs and be admitted - students will apply this knowledge to their research at Berkeley, UCSF, the national labs or elsewhere - students will be hired by companies that create, sell, operate or consult in biomedical imaging Rules & Requirements Prerequisites: El Eng 20N and Engineering 7 or equivalent.
-Knowledge of Matlab or linear algebra assumed Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of discussion per week Additional Details Subject/Course Level: Electrical Engineering/Graduate EL ENG 290A Advanced Topics in Electrical Engineering: Advanced Topics in Computer-Aided Design 1 - 3 Units Offered through: Electrical Engin and Computer Sci Terms offered: Spring 2016, Spring 2015, Fall 2014 The 290 courses cover current topics of research interest in electrical engineering.
+Medical Imaging Signals and Systems: Read More [+] Objectives Outcomes Course Objectives: • understand how 2D impulse response or 2D spatial frequency transfer function (or Modulation Transfer Function) allow one to quantify the spatial resolution of an imaging system. understand 2D sampling requirements to avoid aliasing understand 2D filtered backprojection reconstruction from projections based on the projection-slice theorem of Fourier Transforms understand the concept of image reconstruction as solving a mathematical inverse problem. understand the limitations of poorly conditioned inverse problems and noise amplification understand how diffraction can limit resolution---but not for the imaging systems in this class understand the hardware components of an X-ray imaging scanner .

+understand the physics and hardware limits to spatial resolution of an X-ray imaging system understand tradeoffs between depth, contrast, and dose for X-ray sources understand resolution limits for CT scanners understand how to reconstruct a 2D CT image from projection data using the filtered backprojection algorithm understand the hardware and physics of Nuclear Medicine scanners understand how PET and SPECT images are created using filtered backprojection understand resolution limits of nuclear medicine scanners understand MRI hardware components, resolution limits and image reconstruction via a 2D FFT understand how to construct a medical imaging scanner that will achieve a desired spatial resolution specification.
+Student Learning Outcomes: • students will be tested for their understanding of the key concepts above undergraduate students will apply to graduate programs and be admitted EL ENG 290 Advanced Topics in Electrical Engineering 1 - 4 Units Offered through: Electrical Engin and Computer Sci Terms offered: Spring 2020, Fall 2019 The 290 courses cover current topics of research interest in electrical engineering.
 The course content may vary from semester to semester.
-Advanced Topics in Electrical Engineering: Advanced Topics in Computer-Aided Design: Read More [+] Rules & Requirements Prerequisites: Consent of instructor Repeat rules: Course may be repeated for credit without restriction.
-Hours & Format Fall and/or spring: 15 weeks - 1-3 hours of lecture per week Additional Details Subject/Course Level: Electrical Engineering/Graduate Grading: Letter grade.
+Advanced Topics in Electrical Engineering: Read More [+] Rules & Requirements Prerequisites: Consent of instructor Repeat rules: Course may be repeated for credit when topic changes.
+Hours & Format Fall and/or spring: